On the uniform positivity of $F$-signature under reduction modulo $p$: Local F -alpha invariants

 \subsection{Local versus graded settings}

 In this subsection, we compare our local invariants with the graded invariants introduced by Pande.
-Throughout this subsection, we assume that $R=\bigoplus_{i \ge 0} R_i$ is a strongly $F$-regular graded domain of finite type over an $F$-finite field $R_0=k$ of characteristic $p>0$ and let $\m=\bigoplus_{i \ge 1} R_i$ denote the irrelevant ideal of $R$.
+Throughout this subsection, we assume that $R=\bigoplus_{i \ge 0} R_i$ is a strongly $F$-regular graded domain of dimension $d \ge 1$ and of finite type over an $F$-finite field $R_0=k$ of characteristic $p>0$, and let $\m=\bigoplus_{i \ge 1} R_i$ denote the irrelevant ideal of $R$.

-Pande \cite{Pande23} defined ``$\alpha_F$-invariants" for section rings, but her definition applies more generally to graded rings over an $F$-finite field. \begin{defn}[cf.~\textup{\cite[Definition 3.4]{Pande23}}] Let $\Delta$ be an effective homogeneous $\Q$-Weil divisor on $\Spec S$.
-Then the \textit{$F$-alpha invariant} $\alpha_F(S,\Delta)$ of the pair $(S,\Delta)$ is defined as
+Pande \cite{Pande23} defined ``$\alpha_F$-invariants" for section rings, but her definition applies more generally to graded rings over an $F$-finite field. \begin{defn}[cf.~\textup{\cite[Definition 3.4]{Pande23}}] Let $\Delta$ be an effective homogeneous $\Q$-Weil divisor on $\Spec R$.
+Then the \textit{$F$-alpha invariant} $\alpha_F(R,\Delta)$ of the pair $(R,\Delta)$ is defined as

 where $f$ runs through all nonzero homogeneous elements of $\m$.
 If $\Delta=0$, then this invariant is said to be the \textit{$F$-alpha invariant} of $R$ and simply denoted by $\alpha_F(R)$. \end{defn}